fpoirotte/save-editor-AGB-AY5E/docs/TechnicalDetails.md

 **Notes:**

-*   Offsets and addresses are expressed in hexadecimal notation
+*   Offsets and addresses are expressed in [hexadecimal notation](https://en.wikipedia.org/wiki/Hexadecimal), indicated by the `0x` prefix
 *   Sizes are expressed in bytes
-*   Integer values are stored in Little Endian byte order
+*   Integer values are stored in [Little-Endian](https://en.wikipedia.org/wiki/Endianness) byte order
+*   All values are represented in [Most Significant Bit first](https://en.wikipedia.org/wiki/Bit_numbering) order
+*   A type with an equavalent size in the [C language](https://en.wikipedia.org/wiki/C_(programming_language)) is provided for convenience

 <table>
 <thead>